songpoemHQ/songpoem.github.io/_pages/index.md

 seo_title: "Songpoem Labs, Software development services from India - Erlang, Elixir, Phoenix Liveview, Rust, Golang, React, GenAI, PETAL"
 title: "Delivering Business Solutions with an Artistic touch"
 description: "At Songpoem Labs, we are dedicated to delivering business solutions with an artistic touch.
 Our focus on emerging technologies and innovative approaches sets us apart in the IT services landscape."
-excerpt: "Songpoem Labs, Software development services from India - Erlang, Elixir, Phoenix Liveview, Rust, Golang, React, GenAI, PETAL"
+excerpt: "At Songpoem, We provide software development services in Erlang, Elixir, Phoenix Liveview, Rust, Golang, React, GenAI, PETAL stack"
 description_2: "We develop high-performance, scalable systems that can handle large amounts of traffic and user activity without slowing down or crashing."
 keywords:
   - on-demand
-  - platform
   - Artificial Intelligence
   - digital transformation
   - bespoke-software